Bypass 601 Groundwater Contamination Site

-The Bypass 601 site is located on the western edge of the City of Concord, North Carolina.
-It consists of the Martin Scrap Recycling (MSR) facility, where battery salvage and scrap metal recycling occurred, and 10 source areas where battery material and miscellaneous debris were deposited.
+The 13-acre site is located on the western edge of Concord in south-central North Carolina.
+The site includes the MSR battery salvage and scrap metal recycling facility and the following 10 additional areas where MSF disposed of battery material and debris:

 Site Cleanup Plan

 Site investigations and cleanup activities have focused on two areas, which EPA refers to as operable units, or OUs.
 These areas include OU-1: soil contamination at the MSR facility; and OU-2: the 10 additional source areas and the site’s ground water contamination.

 In 1990, EPA issued an interim cleanup plan (a Record of Decision, or ROD) for OU-1.
 The plan included the following activities: